All Episodes

 It's probably what you'd say when you heard when you started discussing stories.

-It's it's ridiculous.
+It's ridiculous.

-I will, I will.
+I will.

-Agents involved in the kneeling said they were caught between orders to avoid confrontation and the reality of facing angry cap crowds.
+Agents involved in the kneeling said they were caught between orders to avoid confrontation and the reality of facing angry crowds.

-One former agent told Reuters.
+It was survival, one former agent told Reuters.

 So it's really fascinating to think about what we saw, all the people taking a knee.

-He was wearing a one American news network shirt in June of 2020 and uh for an interview, and the left went nuts, and they basically got his team, a number of the black players on his team to say, hey, that's a racist network.
+And they basically got his team, a number of the black players on his team to say, hey, that's a racist network.

 He had to apologize for it and say he'll do better and that he would potentially take sensitivity training.